metio/terraform-provider-k8s/docs/data-sources/camel_apache_org_integration_profile_v1_manifest.md

 Optional:

-- `annotations` (Map of String) The annotations added to the ingress.This can be used to set controller specific annotations, e.g., when using the NGINX Ingress controller:See https://github.com/kubernetes/ingress-nginx/blob/main/docs/user-guide/nginx-configuration/annotations.md
+- `annotations` (Map of String) The annotations added to the ingress.
+This can be used to set controller specific annotations, e.g., when using the NGINX Ingress controller: See https://github.com/kubernetes/ingress-nginx/blob/main/docs/user-guide/nginx-configuration/annotations.md
 - `auto` (Boolean) To automatically add an ingress whenever the integration uses an HTTP endpoint consumer.
-- `configuration` (Map of String) Legacy trait configuration parameters.Deprecated: for backward compatibility.
+- `configuration` (Map of String) Legacy trait configuration parameters.
+Deprecated: for backward compatibility.
 - `enabled` (Boolean) Can be used to enable or disable a trait.
 All traits share this common property.
 - `host` (String) To configure the host exposed by the ingress.
-- `ingress_class_name` (String) The Ingress class name as defined by the Ingress specSee https://kubernetes.io/docs/concepts/services-networking/ingress/
+- `ingress_class_name` (String) The Ingress class name as defined by the Ingress spec See https://kubernetes.io/docs/concepts/services-networking/ingress/
 - `path` (String) To configure the path exposed by the ingress (default '/').
-- `path_type` (String) To configure the path type exposed by the ingress.One of 'Exact', 'Prefix', 'ImplementationSpecific' (default to 'Prefix').
+- `path_type` (String) To configure the path type exposed by the ingress.
+One of 'Exact', 'Prefix', 'ImplementationSpecific' (default to 'Prefix').
 - `tls_hosts` (List of String) To configure tls hosts
 - `tls_secret_name` (String) To configure tls secret name